noaione/yuusha-shoukan-ln/sources/v07/chapter6x1.md

 [...I’ll go send... a hummingbird... to Kaito.]

 [Aahhhh?!
 Wait, Isis-san?!
-Everything but that...]
+Anything but that...]

 Watching the sight of Shalltear clinging to Isis as she tries to snitch to Kaito about what Shalltear said using a hummingbird, Lillywood lets out a small sigh.